DavidWarrenKatz/programmedAging/Evidence_For_Programmed_Aging.md

 - **Supercentenarians**: 111+ years

 The population-level risk of developing cancer increases until the "old" stage (66–85 years) but begins to decline in the "oldest-old" (86–99 years) [Bonafè, M. et al., 2002].
 This phenomenon has two potential explanations:
-1. **Slower Aging Program**: The actual individual-level risk of developing cancer decreases in the oldest-old stage of development.
+1. **The Individual-Risk of Cancer Decreases at the More Advanced Aging Stages**: The actual individual-level risk of developing cancer decreases in the oldest-old stage of development.
 This biological slowdown in cancer susceptibility is then reflected in the population-level decrease in cancer risk.
+This can be compared to the risk of rhuematoid arthritis decreasing at this stage as well.

-2. **Survivorship Bias**: While the individual-level risk of developing cancer continues to increase for all humans with age, the rate of increase is much slower in those that survive to the oldest-old stage.
+2. **The Individual Risk of Cancer Always Increases, but the Population-lvel risk declines due to Survivorship Bias**: While the individual-level risk of developing cancer continues to increase for all humans with age, the rate of increase is much slower in those that survive to the oldest-old stage.
 This results in the population-level risk of cancer decreasing for those that manage to survivor to the oldest-old stage.

+If similar declines in cancer risk occur across all populations, regardless of genetic diversity, this would favor the explanation that the individual-level risk of cancer is actually decreasing at that stage in development.
+Variation in patterns would suggest survivorship bias due to demographic differences.
+The population-level decrease in cancer risk among the oldest-old would become less pronounced or even disappear as the population increases.
+If the decline in cancer risk is due to survivorship bias, then increasing the population size introduces more variability.
+A larger population would include more individuals who lack the genetic or environmental advantages required to survive to the oldest-old stage.
+This would dilute the effects of survivorship bias, making the population-level decrease in cancer risk less apparent.

 ## The Best Methods of Life Extension Interfer With Active Pathways